-Before starting any business, understand that you have three roles: The Entrepreneur, The Manager, and The Technician.
-Next, create systems around finance, marketing, management, and operations to serve your customers with the experience they want and need.
+Before starting any business, understand that you have three roles: The Entrepreneur, the Manager, and the Technician.
+The Entrepreneur sets the vision and leads the way; The Manager manages the processes and the people; The Technician does the work.
+Your business needs you to be the Entrepreneur to build a systems-dependent business that could work even without you, the owner.
+Create systems around finance, marketing, management, and operations to serve (and innovate for) your customers with the experience they—not you—want and need.

 Don Juan said in Tales of Power, that “The basic difference between an ordinary man and a warrior is that a warrior takes everything as a challenge while an ordinary man takes everything either as a blessing or a curse.”